JulioDeLeon/CSE-545-Team-13-Central/scanners/README.md

 - can be used on remote systems

 ### Cons
-- does not seem to be able to check for web based attacks
+- does not check for web based attacks

 ## BurbSuite
 ### setup